-If time grants you a third day, venture out further to where wineries have been built on top of the hills, some straddling the line between Napa and Sonoma.
-The further you get from downtown Napa and Sonoma, the more beautiful views you’ll get to enjoy while sipping the region’s most delicious wine.
+If time grants you a third day, venture out further to where wineries have been built on top of the hills, some straddling the line between Napa Valley and Sonoma Valley.
+The further you get from downtown, the more beautiful views you’ll get to enjoy while sipping the region’s most delicious wine.

 Getting To and Around Napa & Sonoma

-You’ll absolutely want a car while visiting Napa and Sonoma, especially if you’re visiting for several days.
+You’ll absolutely want a car when you visit Sonoma and Napa, especially if you’re visiting for several days.
 Most wineries are spread out throughout the valleys.
 As we mentioned before, plan your days around certain regions of each valley.

 This decreases your driving time between each destination and allows you to spend more time enjoying the wineries.
 If you need to rent a car for your trip, you can browse Rentalcars.com which shows deals across a number of major car hire companies.

 You can also choose to hire a driver for the day.
 Most hotels in the downtown areas have connections to a driver service.
-You pay by the hour and are transported in your own car.
-Napa and Sonoma drivers know their way around the area well.
+You pay by the hour and are transported in your own car, which can be very convenient.